 The last of the Instant Pot mistakes is to using the wrong temperature of water.
-Pay close attention to whether your recipe calls for hot or cold liquid.
-Using hot instead of cold can lead to undercooking your meal and shortening your cook time.
+Pay close attention to whether your recipe calls for hot water or cold water.
+Using hot instead of cold liquids can lead to undercooking your meal and shortening your cook time.

 While using an Instant Pot can be a great way to cook delicious and healthy meals quickly and easily, there are many common Instant Pot issues people encounter with their Instant Pot when they’re getting started (and even when they’re experienced).

 I hope reading these tips for new users was helpful for you and that you’ll become a troubleshooting pro.
 Be sure to save this post so you can refer to it whenever you need troubleshooting help!